jblumert/NFS-to-ODF-Migration/README.md

 # PVC resizing script FIX (Target Cluster)

-A problem was found during the execution of the current playbook, some of the PVCs got filled during the migration because the big amount of data present in Verizon environment.
+A problem was found during the execution of the current playbook, some of the PVCs got filled during the migration because the big amount of data present environment.
 Because of this the migration phase failed after a lot of time.
 In order to address this problem Mr. @JC Lopez created a script to dynamically catch the `near_full_alert` and `critical_full_alert` and resize the PVC accordingly.

 Check that the target storage classes has the volume expansion set
 ```console